Emergency Dentist in Glendale for Same-Day Dental Care

 Dental emergencies refer to any dental situation that requires treatment right away.
 Otherwise, delaying treatment causes unnecessary pain, tooth loss, and possible systemic infections.
 So, what counts as a dental emergency?
 Here are the typical dental emergencies we handle in our office.

-- Severe dental infections or abscesses
+- A dental infection or abscess

 Some dental emergencies, like abscesses, can be life-threatening if left untreated.
 A dental abscess is a pocket of pus caused by a bacterial infection, usually from untreated tooth decay, gum disease, or dental trauma.
 An untreated dental abscess causes the infection to spread to surrounding tissues (gums, throat, and neck).
 Worse yet, the infection can travel to distant body parts through the bloodstream, causing sepsis or major organ damage.
 Whether minor or significant, all dental emergencies should be treated URGENTLY.